purseclab/ATT_Analysis/README.md

 # ATT_Analysis

-An investigation of the App Tracking Transparency (ATT) permission in iOS
+This repo contains some of the tools and data used in the paper "ATTention Please!
+An Investigation of the App Tracking Transparency Permission".